facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 Wire up so that as soon as user navigates to this page, their usename and picture is fetched and connected to the interface.

-##Show Friends

-We will now make the app a bit more interactive and let the user pick out their friends.

-1. In the view model, create a class for representing a friend.

-2. Create an static ObservableCollection of friends that you will later use to connect the UI to the data.
-Making it ObservableCollection allows you to use one of the strongest points of XAML, data binding.

-3. Create the UI.
-Add a Listview to the UI.
-Edit item template in blend and add image and text box for friend names.
-Create data binding.
-Showcase what is happening under the hood.
-Allow multiselect on the list.

-4. Hook into the listview select event and creaet a list of all the selected friends in the model for later use.
-Save it in the Data Model.

 ##Show Nearby Places